-4G based communications are all IP based.
-Diameter is the industry standard for data signaling from various devices such as smartphones and tablets.
-With the increase in data speeds, there is bound to be increase in the Diameter signalling.
-Diameter brings in standardized communication between various network elements in the 4G network.
+Diameter is the industry standard for data signaling for communication networks.
+With the increase in data speeds, there is bound to be increase in the Diameter signaling.
+Diameter brings in standardized communication between various network elements in the telecommunications network.
 Soon you could think of Diameter implementation as a commodity software.
 Almost everyone in telecommunication business would need a highly scalable Diameter stack.
 You could therefore believe that because of this reason we have seen quite a few open source Diameter implementations for C and JAVA.
 Having said that only one seems to be most impressive and usable in a highly scalable and high performance environment.
 That is the FreeDiameter implementation.

 Features of Open Source Diameter implementation by FreeDiameter